Concussion

 Follow-up care

-During follow-up visits, your child’s primary care provider may redo some of the cognitive testing to see if concussion symptoms are improving or if additional rest or other interventions are needed.
+During follow-up visits, your child’s primary care provider may redo some of the cognitive testing to see if concussion symptoms are improving or if other interventions are needed.

 Common concussion questions